omarreis/GBE3D/demos/SailboatDemo/README.md

 Note: At this time *Github Web* does not accept files larger than 25MB to be moved.
 I had to use git command line to update fSailboatDemo.fmx.

-*Not implemented*
+## Not implemented

-Not in this demo app, at this time:
+Not in this demo, at this time:

-* 3D Collision detection
+* no 3D Collision detection ( ship, rock ..)
-* Wind driven boat ( boat just moves at a speed set in the Speed tabcontrol )
+* no Wind driven boat ( boat just moves at a speed set in the Speed tabcontrol ).
+One could add a Polar Chart to calculate boat speed.
-* Terrain updates as the boat moves
+* no Terrain updates as the boat moves.

 ## Compiling SailboatDemo